Fabbri scores twice in 1st game, Red Wings beat Bruins 4-2

+DETROIT (AP)Robby Fabbri made a promising debut for the Detroit Red Wings on Friday night.

-DETROIT (AP)Robby Fabbri scored twice in his first game with Detroit and the Red Wings beat the Boston Bruins 4-2 Friday night to snap a four-game skid.
+He scored twice – both on the power play – in his first game since a trade this week and the Red Wings beat the Boston Bruins 4-2 to snap a four-game skid.

 David Krejci had a goal and an assist and Torey Krug also scored for Boston, which lost its second straight.
 Tuukka Rask made 28 saves.